 LINK: Envision Arts - Threaded

 A new interview with the artist by Envision Arts magazine can be viewed here:

 'Room For Improvement' was selected for The 62 Group of Textile Artists' touring exhibition Ctrl/Shift in 2018.
 After a successful showing at MAC Birmingham, and at the National Centre for Craft & Design in Lincolnshire, the final stage of its tour will take place at 20-21 Visual Arts Centre, Scunthorpe, North Lincolnshire from 14 December 2019 until 29 February 2020.
 Ctrl/Shift takes shifts and changes as its theme, in particular it is centred on artists whose practice is or has transformed, in small or large ways, especially towards expressions of innovation in textile art.
 These shifts may be around changing attitudes to control (towards or away from it); the introduction of new materials and techniques; and/or the impact of innovative ideas and evolving technologies.

 LINK: The 62 Group - Artist’s Page

-Last year Caren was selected to hand stitch a block for the UDHR Quilt Project, a global collaborative craftivism project with over 130+ contributing artists.
-The project is designed to celebrate the Universal Declaration of Human Rights and raise awareness of the ways it is being violated around the world today.
+Last year Caren was selected to hand stitch a block for the UDHR Quilt Project, a collaborative craftivism project with over 130 international artists.
+The project was designed to celebrate the Universal Declaration of Human Rights and raise awareness of the ways it is being violated around the world today.
 This project will also raise funds & awareness for UNHCR through the sale of a forthcoming book about the project.
 Four quilts have been created from individual blocks featuring the entirety of each Article of the UDHR.
-The completed works will go on display at the Kings ARI Gallery in Melbourne, Victoria, Australia, from 6 - 10 March 2018
+The completed works are now on display at the Museum of Australian Democracy, in Canberra, Australia, and the exhibition has been extended until early 2020.